OneLink U Lesson 1

 1 Timothy 4:7-8 says, “Train yourself to be godly.
 For physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come.”

 The harder you train, the more prepared you will be to handle the many pressures of life and ministry.
-In the same way, taking the good news overseas this summer to share with the lost has many unique challenges, such as:
+In the same way, spending the summer overseas sharing the good news this summer has many unique challenges, such as:

-- Experiencing a new culture with its sights, sounds, smells, and tastes.
+• 1.
+Experiencing a new culture and language.

-- Working in close quarters with a small team of people for 6-8 weeks.
+• 2.
+Working in close quarters with a small team.

 For these reasons it is important to commit to training.
 You will need to “fall back” on your training all summer long.